Madhuri Kanitkar

 Lieutenant General Dr. Madhuri Kanitkar, PVSM, AVSM, VSM is a retired General Officer in the Indian Army.
-She is the third woman in the Indian Armed Forces to be promoted to a Three-star rank, after Lieutenant General Punita Arora and Air Marshal Padma Bandopadhyay.
-She served as the Deputy Chief of Integrated Defence Staff (Medical) under the Chief of Defence Staff.
+She is the third woman in the Indian Armed Forces to be promoted to a Three-star rank, after Surgeon Vice Admiral Punita Arora and Air Marshal Padma Bandopadhyay.
+She last served as the Deputy Chief of Integrated Defence Staff (Medical) under the Chief of Defence Staff.

-Kanitkar also serves on the Prime Minister's Science, Technology and Innovation Advisory Council (PM-STIAC).
+Kanitkar serves on the Prime Minister's Science, Technology and Innovation Advisory Council (PM-STIAC).
 On 6 July 2021, she was appointed the Vice-Chancellor of the Maharashtra University of Health Sciences, Nashik by the Governor of Maharashtra.
 She took over this appointment after retiring from the Army in October 2021.